somoradi/git_training/README.md

 ### Ignoring Certain Files

-The `git add .` provides an easy means of staging all changed files.
+The `git add .` command provides an easy means of staging all changed files.
 But sometimes you do not want to add all files.
 LaTeX, for instance, produces many temporary files that would only end up cluttering your revision history.
 We can instruct git to ignore certain files by adding a hidden file `.gitignore` to the repository.